- £578 per week

 Primrose Cottage has been recently refurbished throughout, built in 1864 this traditional cottage has a homely feel.
 Sleeping 5 guests in three bedrooms, this property offers private parking and an enclosed courtyard.

 The lounge has a comfortable corner-sofa and armchair with woodburner and Smart TV with BT TV and sports.
-A small step down takes you into the dining room with a solid wooden dining table and benches and traditional welsh dresser.
+A small step down takes you into the dining room with a solid wooden dining table and Lloyd Loom chairs and traditional welsh dresser.
 Off the dining room is the kitchen with marble worktops, Smeg range-style double oven and 5 ring hob, dishwasher and butler sink.
 To the back of the property is the utility room which houses the washing machine, tumble dryer, fridge/freezer, sink and microwave.
 Next door is the family bathroom with large oval-shaped bath, sink, WC and heated towel rail.

 Upstairs are the three bedrooms, the master bedroom with double bed and ensuite-bathroom with shower cubicle, sink, WC and heated towel rail.
 The second bedroom has zip-&-link beds which can be made up as either a kingsize or two singles upon request, with the final bedroom sleeping in a single bed.